RayNG123/AutoTrade/README.md

 The `.github/workflows` directory contains the YAML configuration file for the workflow.

-**Important:**  Please register your own Alpaca API ID and Secret key for API trading services

-## Trading Functions
+## API Trading Functions

 - `GetPosition(trading_client)`: Retrieves the current position in the given stock.
 - `PlaceOrderBUY(trading_client, ticker, quantity)`: Places a buy order.
 - `PlaceOrderSELL(trading_client, ticker, quantity)`: Places a sell order.

+**Important:**  Please register your own Alpaca API ID and Secret key for API trading services

 ## License